Crazy Cool: Music video

-The accompanying music video for "Crazy Cool" was directed by Matthew Rolston.
+The accompanying music video for "Crazy Cool" was directed by Matthew Rolston and shot at A&M Studios in Hollywood at the end of July 1995.
 Originally, MTV said they wouldn't play the video if it wasn't edited into a cleaner version.
 In the clip, Abdul holds a black cane on and against herself; she also pours a bottle of beer over her breasts while riding a mechanical bull.
 Rolston and Abdul claimed that it was simply part of the dance and choreography but MTV still said they would not play the clip unless it was edited.
 In the end, Rolston and Abdul admitted defeat and edited the video.

 The "Single Remix Version" was the remix being played as the video version.